 - a.
 The duty ball cap shall be worn squarely on the head, with the bottom edge parallel to and $1\frac{1}{2}$ inch above the eyebrows. - b.
-The duty ball cap shall not be worn with the Class A or Dress uniform. - c.
-The duty ball cap shall only be worn with the Class B uniform during special events, during inclement weather, during extended sun exposure, or anytime with the approval of the Chief of Police or his designee. - d.
-Ball caps may be worn with the Class B or Class C uniform.
+Ball caps: - i.
+May be worn at any time with the Class B or Class C uniforms, unless prohibited by the Chief of Police. - ii.
+Shall not be worn with the Class A, or Dress uniform, during funeral processions, or while in court.